ibm-cloud-docs/discovery-data/improve.md

 **Teach domain concepts**
 -  **Dictionaries** - Dictionaries allows you to enrich document fields in your collection.
 The enrichment terms can be synonyms (car, automotive, auto), or words in the same category (carburetor, piston, valves).
-For more information see [Dictionary enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#dictionary-enrichment).
+For more information, see [Dictionary enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#dictionary-enrichment).
 -  **Classifiers** - The Classifier uses the labels and text examples you have specified in a `.csv` file to predict the categories of the documents in your collection.
 For more information see the [Classifier enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#classifier-enrichment).
 -  **Character patterns** - The Character pattern enrichment uses regular expressions to identify and extract information from fields in your collection.
-For more information see [Character pattern enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#characterpattern-enrichment).
+For more information, see [Character pattern enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#characterpattern-enrichment).
 -  **Machine learning** - This enrichment uses models created in {{site.data.keyword.knowledgestudiofull}} for {{site.data.keyword.icp4dfull}} or Watson Explorer Content Analytics Studio to enrich your collection.
 For more information, see [Machine Learning enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments#machinelearning-enrichment).
 -  **Advanced rule models** - This enrichment uses a text extraction model created and exported from the Advanced rule editor of {{site.data.keyword.knowledgestudiofull}} for {{site.data.keyword.icp4dfull}}.
 For more information, see [Advanced rule models enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#advanced-rules).